magwo/ramrod-generator/README.md

 # RAMROD generator

-For generating english 10-character-words with no repeated characters.
+For generating english 10-character-words with no repeated characters, for example `CERTAINJOB` or `SCAREDMILK`.

 ## What is RAMROD?